 - Detailed setup tutorials for different devices and platforms

-Support – The support team is also top-notch based on all my interactions.
+Support – The support team is also top-notch based on all my interactions with them.
 They do not outsource support and handle all requests internally with their own professional staff.

-Support is offered through tickets (email), and reply times were fast with all my inquiries (under 24 hours).
+Support is handled through tickets (email) and reply times were fast with all my inquiries (under 24 hours).

 VPN.ac Review Conclusion

 VPN.ac may just be one of the best-kept secrets in the VPN market.
-As a smaller provider that puts minimal emphasis on marketing, it goes largely unnoticed.
-Nonetheless, it is a very advanced VPN service that is built on a premium network of dedicated servers, giving you both security and high performance.
+As a smaller provider that puts minimal emphasis on marketing, it does not get the attention it deserves.
+Nonetheless, VPN.ac is a very advanced VPN service that is built on a premium network of dedicated servers, giving you both security and high performance.

 Despite being a less-known provider, VPN.ac offers an excellent service and will remain among the top VPNs recommended on Restore Privacy.
-You can also pick up a discounted subscription by selecting the one year plan to save 46% off regular prices.
+You can also pick up a discounted subscription by selecting the two-year plan to save 62% off the monthly rate.
 All plans come with a 7 day money-back guarantee.